nathancarter/weblurch/doc-src/code-demo-app-plan.md

 ## Broader set of examples

  * Add many code forms, together with translators into JavaScript.
+    * Text data
+    * Mathematical operation
+    * Generate a random integer
+    * Display the value of a variable
+    * Ask the user to input a variable
+    * Make a decision
  * Add two other programming language, Python and R.
  * Add a drop-down element at the top of the right pane for choosing the programming language in which the contents of the pane will be expressed.